-- International Business Knowledge - Through AFRODAD, I am reviewing literature on policy, international financial institutions, and influences of global affairs.
+- International Business Knowledge - Through AFRODAD, I am reviewing the literature on policy, international financial institutions, and the influences of global affairs.
 The issues I am being educated on are real and prevalent.
 It is rewarding to be working on something as important as debt relief, and I get to see the interworking relationship between financial decisions and social issues.

 - Professionalism/Work Ethic - I am certainly challenging my work ethic, as I learn how to properly allocate my time without deadlines, communicate effectively with my team in a different time zone, and authentically present myself over video conferences.
-I have a drive to work on my assignments on the computer like never before, and I expect my new time management skills to carry over into my senior year classes.
+I have the drive to work on my assignments on the computer like never before, and I expect my new time management skills to carry over into my senior year classes.

 To sum up my thoughts, my virtual global experience has opened doors for me that I never imagined.
 I am passionate about my project, and I am grateful for the coworkers that have been so excited to work with me.
 I will hold this experience dear, and I recommend anyone who is further interested to check out a virtual global experience.
 I say, go for it!